cccellinevienna-lab/Kelompok-2---Travel-Cost-Calculator/README.md

 The program calculates the total distance, fuel consumption, and total fuel cost based on the user's input.

-If the trip type is round trip → total distance = distance × 2 If the trip type is one-way → total distance = distance Fuel consumption = total distance ÷ fuel efficiency Total fuel cost = fuel consumption × fuel price
+- If the trip type is round trip = distance × 2
+- If the trip type is one-way = distance
+- Fuel consumption = total distance ÷ fuel efficiency
+- Total fuel cost = fuel consumption × fuel price

 ---